Invideas346/Cplorer/README.md

 # Cplorer
-A console based file explorer for linux and windows.
+A console based file explorer for Linux and Windows.

 ## Building
 For unix like systems the building process is rather straight forward.